eliranwong/MultiAMDGPU_AIDev_Ubuntu/README.md

 ## Speed Test: CPU vs CPU+GPUx2

-To test, I ran the same prompt `What is machine learning?` with the same model file `mistral.gguf`, using [llama.cpp](https://github.com/ggerganov/llama.cpp).
+To test, I ran the same prompt `What is machine learning?` with the same model file `mistral.gguf`, using [llama.cpp](https://github.com/ggerganov/llama.cpp), on the same machine.

 ## CPU only